How to Protect Your Dog From Mosquitoes

 Even though dogs are covered in fur, they can still be bitten by mosquitoes, especially in uncovered places like the nose, ears, and stomach.
 Mosquito bites can be painful and annoying for dogs just like humans, and some mosquitoes can even transfer dangerous heartworm disease to your dogs.
 The bites can also become infected if your dog scratches the skin around the bite.

 At a minimum, a dog getting bitten by mosquitoes will leave your loyal companion itching and uncomfortable.
-Learn how to best keep mosquitoes away from your dog and how to treat mosquito bites if your dog does get bitten.
+Learn how to best protect your dog from mosquitoes and how to treat mosquito bites if your dog does get bitten.

 How to Keep Mosquitoes Away From Your Dog

 You are your pet’s first line of defense when it comes to protection from mosquitoes.
 Make sure you learn some important things about mosquitoes and how to avoid them so your pet can avoid bothersome bites.

 - Know mosquito’s active hours – Mosquitoes are active during dusk and dawn, when the sun isn’t out and the wind has died down.
 Keep your dog inside during these hours.

 - Know where mosquitoes hang out – Mosquitoes love warm, still, wet areas, like marshes, ponds, and large puddles.
 When you take your dog for a walk, avoid these areas.

 - Protect against heartworm – Talk to your vet about putting your pet on a heartworm medication to prevent the disease.